NVIDIA/NeMo/docs/source/nlp/language_modeling.rst

 NeMo expects already cleaned, normalized, and tokenized data.
 The only data pre-processing NeMo does is subword tokenization with BPE :cite:`nlp-language_modeling-sennrich2015neural`.

 .. note::
-    If LM is intended to be used in a conjunction with another model (e.g. re-scoring of ASR, shallow fusion with NMT), make sure that the training data is preprocessed accordingly (lower-case no punctuation for ASR, Moses tokenization/normalization for NMT).
+    If LM is intended to be used in a conjunction with another model (e.g. :ref:`re-scoring of ASR <neural_rescoring>`, shallow fusion with NMT), make sure that the training data is preprocessed accordingly (lower-case no punctuation for ASR, Moses tokenization/normalization for NMT).
 Otherwise, it might introduce inadequate LM scores.

 Tokenizer Training
 ------------------

-Byte-pair encoding (BPE) is a sub-word tokenization algorithm that is commonly used to reduce the large vocabulary size of datasets by splitting words into frequently occuring sub-words.
 Our LMs support all tokenizers available in NeMo, but require special beginning-of-string ``<bos>`` and end-of-string ``<eos>`` tokens.

 Below is the example of training `YouTokenToMe <https://github.com/VKCOM/YouTokenToMe>`__ BPE tokenizer: